stephengacheru/usehover.github.io/index.md

 ### 1. Add a Hover Integration

 In your `Activity`, add a Hover Integration.
+You may do this in `onCreate` or when the user presses a button ("Add Payment Method" for example).
 If you are targeting API 23+ You must use [Run Time Permissions](https://developer.android.com/training/permissions/requesting.html) to first ask for permission to `READ_PHONE_STATE` so that Hover can check the user's SIM card compatability. `HoverIntegration.add()` is necessary for the user to give you permission to use the mobile money service.
 It will also request that the user enable Accessibility Service if neccessary:

 {% highlight java %}
 @Override